conan-io/docs/reference/extensions/python_requires.rst

 ------------

 The ``python_requires`` feature is a very convenient way to share files and code between different recipes.
-A python requires is a special recipe that do not create packages and it is just intended to be reused by other recipes.
+A python require is a special recipe that does not create packages and it is just intended to be reused by other recipes.

 A very simple recipe that we want to reuse could be: